Quarantine and Isolation: What to Know

 Use a bathroom that you don't have to share with other people, if you can.

-Do not share personal items like cups, towels, and spoons or forks.
+Do not share personal items, such as cups, towels, spoons, or forks.

 Wash your hands often with soap and water for at least 20 seconds.
 If you can't use soap and water, use hand sanitizer.